lukasoppermann/veare-pre-next/storage/app/articles/150917-easy-development-using-homestead.md

 > In this post we will setup homestead on your machine and get a Laravel installation up an running.
 Note, that while homestead is created by Taylor Otwell, the guy behind Laravel & Lumen, you can use it for any php project, no matter what framework you use.

 ## Why should I use homestead
 The main benefit of homestead is that you have a complete setup (Nginx web server, PHP, MySQL, Postgres, Redis, Memcached, Node, etc.) in one installation.
 Additonally, homestead is maintained by a community so you do not have to worry about keeping it up to date yourself.
-Homestead checks for updates automatically and you just need to use it.
-Its a dev environment without the hassle and once get a new computer, getting your dev environment setup is as easy as following this tutorial.
+Homestead checks for updates automatically and you just need to use it.it'sa dev environment without the hassle and once get a new computer, getting your dev environment setup is as easy as following this tutorial.

 ## Preparing your machine